Royal Netherlands Army: Infantry

 The Royal Netherlands Army's basic weapon is the Colt C7NLD or Colt C8NLD assault rifle, produced by Colt Canada (formerly Diemaco).
 The weapons received an extensive update in 2009: the rifle's black furniture was replaced by dark earth furniture.
 New parts include a new retracting stock, the Diemaco IUR with RIS rails for mounting flashlights and laser systems, and a vertical foregrip with built-in bipod; the thermold plastic magazines have now become brown in color.
 The ELCAN sighting system has also disappeared in favour of the Swedish made Aimpoint CompM4 red dot sight.
 In addition, the weapon can be enhanced further using the Picatinny rail with attachments such as the Heckler & Koch UGL under-barrel grenade launcher.
 Special operations forces of the Korps Commandotroepen choose to use modified HK416 assault rifles and HK417 designated marksman rifles.
 The standard secondary weapon across all branches of the Armed forces of the Netherlands is the Austrian-made Glock 17 pistol.

 Sniper groups (Schutter Lange Afstand) are equipped with HK417, Accuracy International Arctic Warfare Magnum, its successor Accuracy International AXMC, and Barrett M82 sniper rifles.
 Support fire is provided by the FN Minimi light machine gun (LMG), the FN MAG general purpose machine gun (GPMG), FN M2 QCB heavy machine gun (HMG) and the H&K GMG automatic grenade launcher, while indirect fire support is provided by M6 60mm or L16 81mm mortars.

 Armor

-The army's main battle tank is the Leopard 2.
+The army's main battle tank is the Leopard 2A6.
+These MBTs have been leased from the German army.
 The Swedish-made CV90 (designated as CV9035NL) is the infantry fighting vehicle of the army, supported on the battlefield by Boxer MRAV armoured fighting vehicles.
 Reconnaissance units use the light armoured Fennek reconnaissance vehicle.

+In early September 2024 the new Dutch government announced that it would buy at least 46 (excl.
+6 options) of the new Leopard 2A8 MBTs for a full Tank Battalion.
+These tanks would operate alongside the leased Leopard 2A6 MBTs from Germany.
+The last government also wanted to buy new tanks, but their defense budget didn't allow it, but now with the new government the defense budget was risen to at least 2% of GDP.